StephenETaylor/vardial4/Readme.txt

 As of 18 August 2016, the train.lua script bombs out after a little more than one epoch of training, announcing that the loss function is blowing up.
 I'm going to play with this, but don't know what to do next.

+Decided to modify the training data.
+The problem seems to be a wide variation in the loss functions for sequences longer than 1000 characters.
+Since we're not training with the earlier part of such sequences, it makes sense to eliminate them somehow.
+I created two variant training files, training.s and training.t.
+Training.s has all sequences greater than 490 characters split at the next space.
+Training.t truncates all sequences greater than 490 characters at the next space.
+Both approaches eliminate the long sequences; the .s file may include some code-switching, as longer sequences provide more opportunities for it.

+Training with the training.t file revealed a bug in wrapping around, previously concealed by the very large sequences in the data (the largest of which were not being processed.)